Tring Rugby: History

 The club fields three other sides on a regular basis, along with an occasional vets side for the over 35's.
-After several years unbeaten in the Herts / Middlesex Merit Tables the second team now play in the highly competitive Canterbury Shield where they take on teams from across the region.
+After several years unbeaten in the Herts / Middlesex Merit Tables the second team now play in the Canterbury Shield.
 The third and fourth teams continue in the Merit Tables.
-With so many sides to choose from there is rugby in Tring on offer to anyone and everyone who wants to play the game no matter what age or standard.
+Rugby in Tring is available across ages and standards.

 The success of the England national team at the 2003 IRB World Cup, development of the game for girls and the growing trend amongst parents that rugby is a ‘nicer’ sport for their children to be involved with has led to an increase in membership for the club's mini and junior section.
 This season over 630 children between the ages of 3 and 16 regularly played or trained at the club.
 At this level fixtures are mostly made up of mini tournaments or festivals where several clubs will bring players covering several age groups to the club for a day of rugby.
 Every year, in March, Tring host an annual festival for Mini Rugby with 72 clubs from throughout the South East region compete and over 1400 children take part.
 Supported by a strong social network of parent & volunteer coaches and game officials within the club and those that aren't involved with coaching or watching will often sit in the clubhouse enjoying a tea or coffee or having a libation with family and friends while watching a game.

 As an amateur organisation the club is supported by the parents of mini and junior players, the senior players; who pay match fees every week, and the generosity of a large band of Vice Presidents – a level of club membership which is supported by regular match day dinners and other events throughout the year.
 There are also contributory schemes with prize funds to increase revenue.

 In June 2007 the club developed work on the TringRugby project, which sees the sections of the club; Tiger Cubs, Mini & Junior, Colts Academy, returning students and Seniors, amalgamate to form one strong club identity in inspiring its community youth to take up activity rugby sports.